Photo by Helena Goñi. Backdrop: Goshka Macuga's "Exhibition M" (2019) at the Museum of Modern Art in New York

 Paula Vilaplana de Miguel is a curator, designer, and scholar based in New York.
 Her work focuses on exhibition spaces and cultural initiatives, with an emphasis on media, technology, and bodily practices.

-She has been Assistant Director of Exhibitions at Columbia University GSAPP and The Arthur Ross Architecture Gallery, a research assistant at Performa and a lecturer at The New School Parsons.
-She currently works as a Curatorial Assistant for contemporary architecture at The Museum of Modern Art New York (MoMA).
+She currently works as a Curatorial Assistant for contemporary architecture at The Museum of Modern Art New York (MoMA) and teaches at Syracuse University.
+Previous roles include serving as Assistant Director of Exhibitions at Columbia University GSAPP and The Arthur Ross Architecture Gallery, a research assistant at Performa and a lecturer at The New School Parsons and Bard College.